-With many liver diseases, including cirrhosis, a distinction is made between alcoholic
+With many liver diseases, including cirrhosis, a distinction is made between alcoholic and non-

 There are several significant risk factors for developing cirrhosis of the liver.
 The most important of these are alcohol abuse or alcoholism, obesity, and type II diabetes.